GaoangLiu/GaoangLiu.github.io/_drafts/binaryheap.md

 assert_eq!(vec, [1, 2, 3, 4, 5, 6, 7]);
 ```
 There is also a method `.into_vec()`: this consumes the BinaryHeap and returns the underlying vector in arbitrary order.

+### Examples
+An example of using `BinaryHeap` to solve the Leetcode problem [*1508.
+Range Sum of Sorted Subarray Sums*](https://leetcode.com/problems/range-sum-of-sorted-subarray-sums/description/) can be found [here](https://leetcode.com/problems/range-sum-of-sorted-subarray-sums/discuss/731873/rust-solution-with-binaryheap).

 # References